Gifts in Wills

 Leaving a gift in your Will is a valuable way to support the work we do and make sure we are able to support our patients and their families in the future.

-The care for one in five patients is possible through gifts in Wills.
+The care for one in three patients is possible through gifts in Wills.

 No matter how large or small your gift is, it will help support local people with life limiting illnesses.

 Please contact Debbie Fell, Individual Giving Coordinator, firstname.lastname@example.org or call us on 01228 810801.

 With your help we can continue to help patients with a life limiting illness for many years to come.